Louis Riel Métis Dancers

 Perelandra Waddle

 Perelandra Waddle is a proud Métis citizen whose family history hails from Red River Manitoba and the St. Louis Métis settlement of Saskatchewan.
-She is an interdisciplinary performing artist with an extensive background in ballet, tap, contemporary, modern, lyrical jazz, hip-hop, musical theatre, and classical and contemporary western theatre performance.
-Having grown up as a guest on Urban Coast Salish territory she has only begun reconnecting to her cultural heritage in her adolescence and hopes she will be able to share and pass on the oral histories and traditions that she is now learning from fellow company members to future generations of Métis youth.
+They are an interdisciplinary performing artist with an extensive background in ballet, tap, contemporary, modern, lyrical jazz, hip-hop, musical theatre, and classical and contemporary Western theatre performance and have recently graduated from Simon Fraser University with a BFA in Dance.
+Having grown up as a guest on Urban Coast Salish territory they began reconnecting to their cultural heritage in their adolescence and hope to continue learning the oral histories of Métis people and harness this knowledge towards positive change through contemporary art and education for the future generations of Métis youth.